New coronavirus cases could hit 50,000 a day by next month if action not taken now, scientists say - Evening Express

 “That requires speed, it requires action and it requires and it requires enough in order to be able to bring that down.”

-Chief medical officer for England Chris Whitty admitted that the “seasons are against us” as he laid out the impact the spike in cases will have on NHS, patient waiting times, employment and poverty levels.
+Chief medical officer for England, Professor Chris Whitty admitted that the “seasons are against us” as he laid out the impact the spike in cases will have on NHS, patient waiting times, employment and poverty levels.

 He urged people to “break unnecessary links” between households by reducing social contact at work and at home but acknowledged it was a “balance of risk”.

-“If we do not change course we are going to find ourselves with a difficult problem,” Mr Whitty said.
+“If we do not change course we are going to find ourselves with a difficult problem,” Prof Whitty said.

-Sir Patrick said that under 8% of the population has been infected and the vast majority of us are not protected.
+Sir Patrick said that under 8% of the population have been infected and the vast majority of us are not protected.

-Both Sir Patrick and Mr Whitty urged the public to take responsibility for stemming the spread of the virus – not just for themselves, but for the wider population.
+Both Sir Patrick and Prof Whitty urged the public to take responsibility for stemming the spread of the virus – not just for themselves, but for the wider population.

 “It is going at different rates but it is now increasing.